-I remember when starting on our health journey, I just wanted to know where people I trusted shopped and what they bought.
+I remember when starting on our health journey, the thing I found most helpful was knowing from the people I trusted what they bought, and from where.
 Still one of the most common questions I get asked is “What brand/kind of _____ do you recommend?” followed by “Where can I buy it?”.

 Here is a list of our favorite go-to items, and resources I recommend on a regular basis to clients and friends.
 These are all things we use regularly in our own home.